UniversalDependencies/docs/format.md

  2. FORM: Word form or punctuation symbol.
  3. LEMMA: Lemma or stem of word form.
  4. UPOS: [Universal part-of-speech tag](u/pos/index.html).
- 5. XPOS: Language-specific part-of-speech tag; underscore if not available.
+ 5. XPOS: Optional language-specific (or treebank-specific) part-of-speech / morphological tag; underscore if not available.
  6. FEATS: List of morphological features from the [universal feature inventory](u/feat/index.html) or from a defined [language-specific extension](ext-feat-index.html); underscore if not available.
  7. HEAD: Head of the current word, which is either a value of ID or zero (0).
  8. DEPREL: [Universal dependency relation](u/dep/index.html) to the HEAD ([root](u-dep/root) iff HEAD = 0) or a defined language-specific subtype of one.